pimlicolabs/permissionless.js/.changeset/curvy-bikes-cry.md

 "permissionless": patch
 ---

-Loosed the types for 7677 functions
+Loosen the types for 7677 functions